-- Provide employment opportunities for residents of the borough and ensure they possess the necessary range of - Develop and diversify the local business base. - Create an attractive environment for people to work and invest in.
+- Provide employment opportunities for residents of the borough and ensure they possess the necessary range of skills. - Develop and diversify the local business base. - Create an attractive environment for people to live, work and invest

-Health and wellbeing
+Health and well-being

-- Tackle the problem of obesity. - Tackle the prevalence and harmful effects of alcohol and substance misuse. - Tackle inequality in physical health and mental wellbeing.
+- Tackle the problem of obesity. - Tackle the prevalence and harmful effects of drug and alcohol misuse. - Tackle inequality in physical health and mental well-being.